What is cupping therapy?

 While you’ll still find Eastern practitioners who employ the “fire” technique of cupping, modern physical therapists typically use vacuum pumps inserted into the cups, or specially made silicone suction cups.

 There are two main types of cupping therapy — wet and dry.
 Dry cupping solely relies on the suction action of the cups, whereas wet cupping starts with an additional step, in which the practitioner makes tiny incisions at the cupping site before the cup is placed over it, to further draw out blood.

 Our physical therapists are highly trained in modern cupping techniques, but it’s always wise to consult your primary physician if you have reservations.
 The risk of adverse effects from cupping has proven to be low in numerous studies.
 But if you have excessive bruising issues or are on blood thinners, some cupping methods may not be right for you.

-Contact us today at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers to learn more about our modern cupping treatment methods, and how we integrate them to complement our other physical therapy treatments, in order to help you conquer your pain and mobility issues.
+Free Consultation at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH centers to learn more about our modern cupping treatment methods, and how we integrate them to complement our other physical therapy treatments, in order to help you conquer your pain and mobility issues.